Cyber Risk Assessment for Capital Management: Concluding Remarks and Future Directions

 \section{Concluding Remarks and Future Directions}

 In this paper, a cyber cascade model has been proposed for cyber risk assessment and capital management.
 Classical actuarial and economic models of cyber risks often focus on data trend analysis and do not capture distinct features of cyber risk from other risks.
-In contrast, engineering literature tends to offer microscopic examination of cyber risks, such as attack graphs, which makes it difficult to measure financial impact at a macro level.
+In contrast, engineering literature tends to offer {a} microscopic examination of cyber risks, such as attack graphs, which makes it difficult to measure financial impact at a macro level.
 The model presented in this paper utilizes structural properties of cybersecurity to analyze the cyber risk, through the interactions of threat, vulnerability, control, asset, resulting in financial impact.
 As an application, we develop a capital allocation scheme in both ex-ante investments and ex-post-loss {capitals}.
 To deal with the trade-off{s among} cybersecurity investment{s, insurance premiums, and reserves}, as well as to balance the classical competing interests and priorities in enterprise risk management, the optimal ex-ante investment and ex-post-loss {capitals} allocations are solved via the holistic approach.
-We particularly shed light on the cost-and-benefit analysis between cybersecurity investment{, as well as insurance coverage,} and the reduction of after-reserve residual risk in this paper.
+We particularly shed light on the cost-and-benefit analysis between cybersecurity investment, as well as insurance coverage, and the reduction of after-reserve residual risk in this paper.
+We also apply the proposed framework to one specific company with a large number of historical cyber incidents, as well as to a wide spectrum of companies which yields general insights on cyber risk management.

 {Throughout this study, the focus is on cyber losses with quantifiable values.
 Some losses, such as the loss of reputation, are difficult to estimate owing to the lack of historical data.
 However, the proposed framework would still be applicable if those losses were quantified using alternative approaches.
 For example, reputational losses could possibly be estimated using a business analytics approach based on assumptions about the impact of reputation on future cash flows or equity value changes.
 For other losses, of which the stakes are usually considered too high to analyze from a cost-benefit perspective, such as impacts on national security, a cost-benefit argument can be made nevertheless by stating that benefits are so high that any cost is worthwhile.}